 Use collaborative platforms like Confluence, Notion, or Google Docs for real-time editing.
 Keep a simple workflow:

-- Keep a change log: Summarize what changed, when, and by whom.
+- Keep a change log: summarize what changed, when, and by whom.

-- Create an âOpen Issuesâ section: List unresolved questions or decisions.
+- Create an âOpen Issuesâ section: list unresolved questions or decisions.

-- Integrate with your PM tool: Link user stories to their tickets in Jira or Asana.
+- Integrate with your PM tool: link user stories to their tickets in Jira or Asana.

 Writing Requirements Your Engineers Will Actually Understand

-Thereâs an art to writing requirements that are clear, concise, and buildable.
-This is where the product manager translates vision into something engineers can execute.
+Writing clear, concise, and testable requirements is a core product skill.
 Get it wrong and youâll face confusion, rework, and features that miss the point.
 Get it right and the team builds with confidence and speed.

 Start with user stories and pair each with sharp acceptance criteria that leave no room for interpretation.